ibm-cloud-docs/CDN/verify-cdn-before-running.md

 ```
 {:pre}

-The DNS chain and the IP addresses resolved on your machine may be different.
+The DNS chain and the IP addresses resolved on your machine might be different.
 {: tip}

 ### Step 2: Edit your local hosts file